 Garlic is yet another food item used in numerous recipes and can easily be grown at home.

 Take a big garlic clove and place it in a container filled with soil.
 Lightly cover the clove with soil.

-Place the container near a window so the garlic can get enough sunlight.
+Place the container near a window so that the garlic can receive enough sunlight.

-The bulbs of the garlic will be ready for harvesting once the bottom third of the leaves become yellowed.
+The bulbs of the garlic will be ready for harvesting once the bottom third of the leaves become yellow.
 This is usually during early summer.

 Remember that everything might not work out the first time.
 Have patience and do not give up.
 Try again if you mess up.
 You will get it eventually.

-So if you're in the city and can't help but use the grocery store, have fun shopping for the start of your next garden!
+If you're in the city and can't help but use the grocery store, make sure your next shopping is for the start of your next garden!